k-box/k-box/docs/user/en/documents/trash.md

 The current release cannot permanently delete a selection of collections and documents at the same time.

+Trashed collections can only be permanently deleted by its creator, or the project manager if they were in a project.

 ## Empty the trash